-After these variables are removed, a reliable set of factors is obtained using the Schwarz [22] method to determine the number of factors.
+After these variables are removed, a reliable set of factors is obtained using the Schwarz (1978) method to determine the number of factors.
 A goodness-of-fit test of the factor model obtains the chi-squared value of 196.06 and the significance value of 0.00, showing a highly satisfactory level.
-Utilising the factor score of each region, cluster analysis is then undertaken to establish a grouping of regions.
+Utilizing the factor score of each region, cluster analysis is then undertaken to establish a grouping of regions.
 Cluster analysis is the most commonly used technique for identifying groups of homogeneous objects within the population.
-This is achieved by maximising the homogeneity of objects within the clusters, while also maximising the heterogeneity between the clusters.
-Similarity between regions is defined by the Euclidian distance using their factors scores as co-ordinates.
+This is achieved by maximizing the homogeneity of objects within the clusters while also maximizing the heterogeneity between the clusters.
+The Euclidian distance using their factors scores as co-ordinates defines similarity between regions.
 For a hierarchical clustering algorithm the average linkage procedure is adopted.
-The number of clusters is decided by examining changes in the agglomerative coefficients [23].
+The number of clusters is decided by examining changes in the agglomerative coefficients (Hair et al., 2010).